Propeller hub info, removal, and installation

 The reason that the center screw should remain in the shaft is that the gear or wheel puller center bolt must not push against the hub AND the screw.
 Use an inexpensive oil filter wrench, a chain wrench, or two bolts with a screwdriver/piece of steel to keep the hub from rotating.
 If you do not have a tool to hold the hub, remount the propeller in order to keep the hub from rotating.

 Once the hub is removed, be sure to chase the threads in the shaft to remove any trace of threadlock.
 Remember: the hub is NOT held onto the shaft by the center screw but by the friction between the hub and the shaft.
-This is why the hub must be heated before placing it on the shaft!
+This is why the hub must be heated before removing or placing it on the shaft!

 3. Attach the gear or wheel puller